Sloboda (defense company): Incidents

 On 12 January 2010, one employee was hurt after explosion in pyrotechnics department of the factory.

 On 27 December 2010, there were series of explosions in pyrotechnics department, however nobody was injured.
 On 1 July 2013, two employees were injured in an explosion in a production line.

-On 4 June 2021 (in early morning around 1:30 AM), there were series of explosions in an ammunition depot, which caused a huge fire.
+On 4 June 2021, there were series of explosions in an ammunition depot, which caused a huge fire.
 Several workers and nearby residents were evacuated, but no injuries have been reported.

-On 19 June 2021 (in the afternoon around 8 PM) there was one big explosion at gunpowder depot; three employees were hurt.
+On 19 June 2021, there was one big explosion at gunpowder depot; three employees were hurt.